steven-phun/Privacy-Policies/README.md

-# Privacy-Policies
+# Privacy-Policy
-A collection of my Privacy Policies
+A collection of my Privacy Policy